IRSE - Institution of Railway Signal Engineers > Qualifications & Careers > Exam Support Resources > Module A ReadingList

 Certificate in Railway Control Engineering Fundamentals (Module A) reading list

-Reading list for the Certificate in Railway Control Engineering fundamentals (module A)
+Essential reading list for the Certificate in Railway Control Engineering Fundamentals (module A) including changes to the syllabus from October 2023 exam onwards

 Students are encouraged to read and gain experience wider than the essential reading list as a broad knowledge of railway control and communications systems engineering is needed to pass this module.